GIRVIN’s Symbolic Patterns for Interiors and Meaningful Graphics in Placemaking

 As designers, our work is inherently about that transformative act, which has a magical implication, making a sign signals a kind of visual alchemy, a transmutation from one plane of consciousness to another tier of perception, newly defined.
 A mark makes new.

-I thought about this as a sequencing, which as a spell-making transmogrification. that has the power to “say something, tell a story, list features, define a place, protect, narrate or attract layers of meaning.
+I thought about this as a sequencing, which as a spell-making transmogrification. that has the power to “say something, tell a story, list features, define a place, protect, narrate or attract layers of meaning.”
 For thousands of years, making marks was imbued with a magical intention, signs as signals of planar and consciousness shifts, to that, historically, books of alphabetic phrasings and symbolic marks were gathered into a “spell book,” known as a “grammar” or to the French rendering, a grimoire.

 GIRVIN made its own grimoire—a “book of signs,” as in the journey from the nothing to the everything, drafting archetypal symbols as a sequential explication.

-This 15’ book plays to the rhythm of a empty expanse to a progressive revelation of key symbolic gestures, drawn with a large brush in an ori-hon style of folding book, as in the classical book form of Asian, finger-turning as a contactless process of review [no fingers on the artful side of the pages—the pages are turned
+This 15’ long, folding book plays to the rhythm of a empty expanse to a progressive revelation of key symbolic gestures, drawn with a large brush in an ori-hon style of folding book, as in the classical book form of Asian, finger-turning as a contactless process of review [no fingers on the artful side of the pages—the pages are turned

-underneath as a sliding pagination
+underneath as a sliding pagination.]

 The book flows from one symbolic evidence to another,